 Shabbat on Fridays is hosted by the Hillel chapter of Lawrence and welcomes all who respect the honoring of this faith tradition.
 Shabbat normally occurs in the living room of the Esch Hurvis Center for Spiritual and Religious Life, but also occasionally finds a home at other locations.

 Faith specific worship services also available on campus and in the surrounding community.

 Practices in Attention are activities within the space that are always present and available for students, staff, or faculty to take advantage of.
 They encourage exactly as the name indicates...practice.
 We provide free form manipulation of clay, plus string, beads and tools for bracelets.
 Pencils for coloring, journals for writing...new items added and rotated regularly.
 Here you can transfer your energy in new ways, fail, assess, and start again if necessary.

 Contemplative practices come in many forms.
 Lawrence provides opportunities for guided contemplation on campus.

-Deep Listening is a contemplative practice of hearing in which we are fully present with what is happening in the moment without trying to control or judge it.
-It stimulates collaborative thinking.
-We let go of our inner clamoring and our usual assumptions and listen with respect for precisely what is being heard.
-No experience needed.
-Come listen.
+Deep Listening Join the Lawrence deep listening community Deep Listening is a contemplative practice of hearing in which we are fully present with what is happening in the moment without trying to control or judge it.
+Deeplistening club meets on Fridays at 4:30 in the Conservatory of music.

 When a world class conservatory is right on campus, you can't help but put music with movement.
 At an Open Movement Jam anyone can sing dance, play and make music.
 Practice with your ensemble, improvise, and bravely connect.